 Bus topology originated when 10 Mbps was considered fast.
 Today's networks typically require hundreds of Mbps or even multiple Gbps per device.
 The single, shared cable of a bus topology becomes a severe bottleneck for modern applications involving large file transfers, streaming media, or numerous concurrent connections.
 Performance suffers drastically even with a small number of devices under contemporary data loads.

-Understanding how bus compares to other network topologies helps in network design it’s crucial to balance cost, fault tolerance, scalability, and complexity.
+Understanding how bus compares to other network topologies helps in network design.
+It is crucial to balance cost, fault tolerance, scalability, and complexity.

 Bus topology is the simplest and cheapest for linear layouts but suffers from poor scalability, low fault tolerance, and significant performance limitations.